Release Notes

 v1.3.3 (The Synchronization) - Dec 14, 2025

-A maintenance release to synchronize documentation updates and ensure all downstream artifacts are built from the latest stable baseline.
+Maintenance release to synchronize documentation updates and ensure all downstream artifacts build from the latest stable baseline.

-• Runbook Refinements: Clarified the separation of concerns between Engine and Product in deployment documentation.
+• Documentation refinements clarifying the separation of concerns between Engine and Product in deployment documentation.

 v1.3.2 (The Chronos Update) - Dec 13, 2025

-• Publication Timestamp: The engine now injects the precise generation time (e.g., 08:00 AM PST) into the template context (time_str).
-This reinforces the “Snapshot in Time” philosophy of the Anti-Feed.
+• Publication timestamp: the engine now injects the precise generation time into the template context as time_str (e.g., 08:00 AM PST).

 v1.3.1 (The Polish) - Dec 13, 2025

-A maintenance release focused on UI refinement, build stability, and release engineering.
+Maintenance release covering UI refinement, build stability, and release engineering.

-• Transparency UI: Fixed the “Tab Flashing” bug in the Glass Box modal and enforced high-contrast text colors for readability.
+• Fixed the tab-flashing bug in the transparency modal and enforced high-contrast text colors.

-• Visuals: Updated the “Bubble” score badges to have fixed widths for better alignment.
+• Updated the score badges to fixed widths for alignment.

-• Footer: Replaced the text-based version string with a clean GitHub icon + version badge (e.g., v1.3.1).
+• Replaced the text-based version string in the footer with a GitHub icon + version badge.

-• Automated Release Script: Introduced scripts/release.sh to automate the version bump, build verification, and tagging process.
+• Introduced scripts/release.sh to automate the version bump, build verification, and tagging process.

-• Test Gate: The release pipeline now enforces a make test pass, running the full unit test suite before allowing a release.
+• The release pipeline now enforces a make test pass before allowing a release.

-• Build Hardening: Updated Makefile to suppress legacy SyntaxWarning noise and use a robust install_venv.sh script for environment setup.
+• Updated Makefile to suppress legacy SyntaxWarning noise and use install_venv.sh for environment setup.

-• Runbook: Published docs/RELEASING.md as the definitive guide for shipping new versions.
+• Published docs/RELEASING.md as the runbook for shipping new versions.

 v1.3.0 (Digital Origami) - Dec 13, 2025